dave-redfern/somnambulist-api-client/docs/model_relationships.md

 sure to profile thoroughly and check the number of API calls being made.
 In a Symfony app, be sure that all HttpClients are tagged:

+__Note:__ lazy loading may be disabled to prevent run-away API calls on each relationship.
+This can be changed at runtime by accessing the relationship (if allowed) and using enable/disable lazy loading methods.

 ```yaml
 services:
     app.clients.service_api_client: